 - Lid: most sizes come with two lid options, either a grip handle or a flip-top.
-With the flip top, you then have a further two options – a straw or a pouring hole.
+With the flip top, you then have further two options – a straw or a pouring hole.

 - Colors: lots of color options, but nowhere near as many as Hydro Flask.

 Fifty/Fifty also offers straw lids and paracord handles for their flasks, but these are sold separately.

 Annoyingly, Fifty Fifty lids occasionally have a slight flaw – the rubber gasket inside can wear away and break over time, which could be a frustration.
 That said, Fifty/Fifty offers free replacement lids.